 “I think we’re going to kind of monitor what the other cities and counties are doing, and obviously we want to help where we can, and make sure we get some clarifications on what the true intent is,” Mayor Bryan Nelson said in an Oct.
 3 phone interview with the Chief.
 “From what I gather, they’re going to do a tweak to the bill that will make it less onerous on municipalities.
 So, we’re hoping that that happens this [coming] legislative session.”

 Weiss Serota Helfman Cole + Bierman filed the complaint on Sept.
 29 in the Second Judicial Circuit Court in Leon County.
-The town of Windermere is the only Orange County municipality that is among the 25 plaintiffs.
+The town of Windermere is the only Orange County municipality that is among the plaintiffs.

-Later at the same meeting, Vice Mayor Diane Velazquez asked city attorney Cliff Shepard whether the city would join the SB 180 lawsuit.
+Later at the meeting, Vice Mayor Diane Velazquez asked city attorney Cliff Shepard whether the city would join the SB 180 lawsuit.

-Velazquez said the SB 180 lawsuit was something she was approaching, understanding that Nelson had mentioned it to State House Rep. Doug Bankson (R-District 39) and State Sen.-elect LaVon Bracy Davis (D-District 15) earlier in the meeting, after they recapped the 2025 legislative session.
+Velazquez said she understood that Nelson had mentioned it to state Rep. Doug Bankson, R-Apopka, and state Sen.-elect LaVon Bracy Davis, D-Ocoee, earlier in the meeting, after they recapped the 2025 legislative session.

-“I feel like if we can join the cities, it becomes much stronger front for Tallahassee to realize how it negatively is impacting all the local municipalities,” Velazquez said.
+“I feel like if we can join the cities, it becomes a much stronger front for Tallahassee to realize how it negatively is impacting all the local municipalities,” Velazquez said.

 Nelson wants to take the opportunity that same day to convince lawmakers about changing SB 180’s retroactivity and the bill’s language so it could better clarify the limitations it imposes on community development documents.